The Fundamentals of Screenwriting Masterclass

 ACT FIVE: STRUCTURE

 Discuss the clear advantages of using a PROVEN FORMULA and why formula’s are often seen as a weakness.

 Learn several PLOT and SUBPLOT CONSIDERATIONS that will have you answering questions designed to elevate your craft.

 See exactly how the number of pages in your script affects a movie’s RUNTIME and what the average number of pages, scenes and sequences are for today’s feature screenplays.

 Learn how to successfully structure your story by studying several STRUCTURE TEMPLATES and why they work.

 Learn HOW A SCENE SHOULD FUNCTION.

-Study “THE THREE METHODS OF DELIVERING INFORMATION” to audiences and why most new writers ignore at least one.
+Study “THE THREE METHODS OF COMMUNICATING INFORMATION” to audiences and why most new writers ignore at least one.

 Experiment with 8 IMPORTANT QUESTIONS you need to ask before drafting a scene.

 DISSECT A SCENE from a popular movie and learn the 7 DRAMATIC STAGES that you can use in your own script.